ssrome/100-days-of-code/log.md

 **Thoughts:**
 Still travelling so could only spend an hour, when I wanted to finish this.
 Ended up refactoring some of the Javascript, which I then ended up causing a bug.
 Got there in the end but need to now finish the CSS.

+### R2D13: October 14, 2019
+Continued working on the CSS part of my Rock, Paper, Scissors project

+**Thoughts:**
+This has been a challenging few days.
+Travelling and working with one hand, due to me finally needing to rest a sprained wrist.